-In addition, whole milk and acidic fruit such as lemon, orange and pineapple should also be avoided if symptoms of heartburn or stomach pain occur after eating them.
+In addition, whole milk and acidic fruit (e.g. lemons, oranges and pineapple) should also be avoided, especially if symptoms of heartburn or stomach pain occur after eating them.

-The diet for gastritis follows the same rules but presents many variations, depending on the tolerance of each patient.
-So, the list above is just a guide.
-In addition, if gastritis appears mainly in times of stress or tension, it may be a sign of stress-induced gastritis.
+A gastritis diet should be loosely based on the above recommendations, but it can vary depending on the tolerance of each patient.
+The list suggested above is just a guide.
+If symptoms of gastritis emerge mainly in times of stress or tension, it may be a sign of stress-induced gastritis.

-The table below is an example of a 3 day diet to treat gastritis and ulcers:
+The table below is an example of a 3-day diet to treat gastritis and stomach ulcers:

 |Meal||Day 1||Day 2||Day 3|